chenweida6220/csci-49900-writevibe/README.md

 <h3 align="center">Most Fun Writing Application</h3>
   <p align="center">
     WriteVibe is the place to go if you're sick and tired of your boring writing applications... you know which ones I'm talking about.
 Enojoy a full suite of text formatting options as well as complete writing enviroment control!
-Customizations include:
-    - Preset themes
-    - Custom backgrounds
-    - Ambient sound
-    - Keystroke sound
-    - Page color
-    - And more!
     <br />
     <a href="https://github.com/chenweida6220/csci-49900-the-most-fun-writing-app"><strong>Explore the docs »</strong></a>
     <br />